Pegayus/Gene-Expression-Analysis/README.md

-# Project Title: Longitudinal Analysis and Modeling of Gene Expression Data across Different Brain Regions
+# Longitudinal Analysis and Modeling of Gene Expression Data across Different Brain Regions

 ## Project Description:
 This project encompasses a comprehensive analysis and modeling of gene expression data across various brain regions and developmental stages.
 A suite of R scripts was developed to handle data preprocessing, preliminary and exploratory data analysis, and sophisticated statistical modeling using both Bayesian and linear methodologies.